danielsollondon/azvmimagebuilder/solutions/1_Azure_DevOps/DocsReadme.md

 ### Resource Group
 This is the Resource Group where the temporary Image Template artifact will be stored.
-As discussed in the other docs, when creating a template artifact , this creates a temporary Image Builder resource group, ‘'IT_<DestinationResourceGroup>_<TemplateName>'.
+As discussed in the other docs, when creating a template artifact , this creates an additional temporary Image Builder resource group, ‘'IT_<DestinationResourceGroup>_<TemplateName>'.
 This stores the image metadata, such as scripts.
 At the end of the task, we delete the Image Template artifact, and therefore, temporary Image Builder Resource Group.

 ### Location
 This is the location where the Image Builder will run, we only support a set amount of locations.
 The source images must be present in this location, so for example, if you are using Shared Image Gallery, a replica must exist in that region.